The TalkJS Chat API comes bundled with a system for push notifications. You may, however, want to build your own. Which might be useful for:

 }

 In a production setting, it would be wise to validate these incoming requests to ensure they’re from TalkJS.
-You would want to enable identity verification and test for webhook integrity.
+You would want to enable authentication and test for webhook integrity.

 Pushing notifications